-Cherie opted for the three-hour course which covers all the fundamentals from setting up the kite on land to controlling the kite.
+Cherie opted for the longer course which covers all the fundamentals from setting up the kite on land to controlling the kite.

 90% of kiteboarding is in fact learning to control the kite so don’t be disappointed if you don’t get strapped on the board during your very first class!

 This sport is wind-dependent so while the beach is known to get quite a bit of wind in the middle of the day, you might have to wait it out a little before the winds pick up sufficiently.